School of Teaching, Learning and Curriculum Studies

 - Questions in Anticipation of Licensure Form

-- Evidence of valid elementary certificate, or special certificate for education of the handicapped, or early childhood or intervention specialist license from the State of Ohio.
+- Evidence of valid elementary certificate, special certificate for education of the handicapped or early childhood or intervention specialist license from the State of Ohio.

 Program Learning Outcomes